1991 Pacific typhoon season: Tropical Storm Joel

+Joel hit southern China.
+Joel killed five people and injured 75 people.
+8,680 homes were flooded and 4,000 homes were destroyed.
+78,000 hectares of farmland were affected.
+130 bridges, 257 irrigation facilities and 70 hectares of fish ponds were damaged.
+Economic losses reached 400 million RMB (US$74.1 million).

 Typhoon Kinna (Neneng)

 Typhoon Kinna formed in a monsoon trough in the western Caroline Islands.
 A tropical depression began to organize on September 10 to the west of Guam, Tropical Storm Kinna was named later the same day.
 As Kinna moved towards the northwest the storm began to gather strength and reached typhoon intensity on September 12 just prior to turning north threatening Japan.
 On the 12th Typhoon Kinna made a direct landfall on southern Okinawa Island at peak strength of 105 mi/h.
 Kinna maintained peak intensity after recurving to the north-northeast and making landfall on Kyūshū Island.
 Typhoon Kinna's eyewall passed directly over Nagasaki and Sasebo cities on September 13, both cities reported wind gusts of 115 mi/h.
 Kinna continued moving across Japan and became extratropical near the northern coast of Honshū Island.
 On Okinawa Kinna dropped more than 8 in of rain, in Japan most of the damage occurred near Nagasaki.
 Throughout Japan and Okinawa 9 deaths were attributable to Typhoon Kinna's passage.